 Essential Cogs of The Publishing World – ISBN Classifications

 Thus, ISBN provides us with those options.
 Now, because it is still not a mandatory clause, we are yet to find a general disappointment from larger groups of authors.
 Nevertheless, the effect is still there no matter what.
 ISBN, as they say, is merely a stock management system which becomes an important call to bring a qualitative approach to the industry.
-When we look at the 1980s, Indian publishers were still getting used to carrying ISBNs on the books; it is a testament both to the tenacity of the people who made the logic of such a number clear to the members of the book trade in India.
-And then came the growing global trade with an ever expanding electronic and digital era, that today no publisher worth its salt can imagine putting a book out there without an ISBN assigned to it.
+When we look at the 1980s, Indian publishers were still getting used to carrying ISBN on the books; it is a testament both to the tenacity of the people who made the logic of such a number clear to the members of the book trade in India.
+And then came the growing global trade with an ever-expanding electronic and digital era, that today no publisher worth its salt can imagine putting a book out there without an ISBN assigned to it.

-The new reforms which have pushed for change within the existing offline publishing guidelines bring in many difficult changes.
-For example, those authors who register themselves on the portal, are offered only 10 ISBN number sets instead of the global standard of hundred.
+The new reforms which have pushed for change within the existing offline publishing guidelines bring in many complicated changes.
+For example, those authors who register themselves on the portal, are offered only 10 ISBN sets instead of the global standard of hundred.
 Toward the new applications for fresh publishing ventures, multiple applications have been rejected with the message ‘application incomplete’ but with no further explanation what that might mean.

 Woes Related To The Application Form And The Seven Days Conundrum

 - Making things worse, there is no guarantee window of time, for the application to be processed and ISBN to be issued.
-So basically, as an author, you just must sit till eternity to get your application number.
+So basically, as an author, you just must sit until eternity to get your application number.
 In this issue, the advertisement which welcomes you to the site, speaking of ‘Get Your ISBN in 7Days’ comes as non-applicable.

 - The language of the actual application form adds to the conundrum.
-As a memorandum on the matter submitted to the ministry three months ago by a group of publishers clearly spells out, ‘The application does not favour Indian language publishers as they cannot apply in an Indian language.’
+As a memorandum on the matter submitted to the ministry three months ago by a group of publishers spells out, ‘The application does not favour Indian language publishers as they cannot apply in an Indian language.’

 - What this means is that Indian language publishers should submit a phonetic equivalent of the title of the book in the Roman script, which often does not get accepted.
 Since there is no email or telephone number provided anywhere on the website, these publishers are then stuck with no one to reach out to.